Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs: Results

-A quasi-stable PHS forms in each case, comprising a quark core, a mixed-phase mantle, and a residual hadronic envelope with baryonic masses $M^{\rm b}_{\rm{Q}}$, $M^{\rm b}_{\rm{mixed}}$, and $M^{\rm b}_{\rm{PHS}}$, respectively, as listed in Table~\ref{table_model} (right columns).
-The over-compression of the quark core before the second bounce, combined with dynamic changes in quark and mixed-phase matter, induces strong perturbations in the newborn PHS, leading to rapid oscillations that damp out within $\sim 23~\rm{ms}$ in Fig.~\ref{central_density_quark_fraction}.
+A quasistable PHS forms in each case, comprising a quark core, a mixed-phase mantle, and a residual hadronic envelope with baryonic masses $M^{\rm b}_{\rm{Q}}$, $M^{\rm b}_{\rm{mixed}}$, and $M^{\rm b}_{\rm{PHS}}$, respectively, as listed in Table~\ref{table_model} (right columns).
+The overcompression of the quark core before the second bounce, combined with dynamical changes in quark and mixed-phase matter, induces strong perturbations in the newborn PHS, leading to rapid oscillations that damp out within $\sim 23~\rm{ms}$ in Fig.~\ref{central_density_quark_fraction}.